bskinn/sphobjinv/CONTRIBUTING.md

 ## Project Setup

-Start by forking the repo and cloning locally:
+Start by forking the repo on GitHub and cloning locally:

 ```bash
 $ git clone https://github.com/{you}/sphobjinv